Jason-Goon/snakeman/README.md

 # Snakeman CLI

-This repository contains a Python script that processes a video, extracts frames, generates descriptions for those frames, summarizes the descriptions, and creates a final video with text-to-speech (TTS) audio overlayed on a rap beat.
+Python script that processes a video, extracts frames, generates descriptions for those frames, summarizes the descriptions, and creates a final video with text-to-speech (TTS) audio overlayed on a rap beat.

 ## Features